×

 The Reward System

-There is a different reward system for maintenance than there is for the production or process group.
+There is a different reward system for maintenance than for the production or process group.
 A production manager who keeps production running smoothly is viewed as doing a good job.
-A maintenance manager who keeps the plant running smoothly and avoids major problems is seen as not having many difficult challenges to face.
+A maintenance manager who keeps the plant running smoothly and avoids major problems is seen as having fewer difficult challenges to face.

 Why wouldn't someone want to be the white knight in a world like this?
 Consider a political corollary.
 You get more positive notice for building a new bridge than maintaining an existing one, even though maintaining the old bridge would cost far less.